-The remaining courses may be selected from first-year seminars, introductory courses at the 1100 level, intermediate or advanced literature courses at the 2000 and 3000 levels, Independent Study, Advanced Independent Study or Honors (numbered 4000–4029), and Introductory or Advanced Creative Writing.
+The remaining courses may be selected from first-year seminars, introductory courses at the 1100 level, intermediate or advanced literature courses at the 2000 and 3000 levels, intermediate independent study, advanced independent study or honors (numbered 4000–4029), and introductory or advanced creative writing courses.

-Note: No more than two courses may come from the department’s roster of first-year seminars and introductory courses; no more than two creative writing courses count toward the major.
-English 1050 and 1060 do not count toward the major; English 1070 is eligible for major credit.
+No more than two courses may come from the department’s roster of first-year seminars and introductory courses; no more than two creative writing courses count toward the major.
+ENGL 1050 Writing Studio, ENGL 1060 English Composition, and ENGL 2805 Teaching Writing: Theory and Practice do not count toward the major; ENGL 1070 The Art of Rhetoric and Composition is eligible for major credit.

 Advanced Placement/International Baccalaureate (AP/IB)

-Students who received a minimum score of four on the English Literature and Composition AP exam, or a minimum score of six on the English IB exam, are eligible to receive a general credit toward their degree (though not toward a major or minor) following the completion of an English course, not including English 1050, 1060, 1070, and creative writing courses (numbered 1200–1299 and 2850–2899), with a minimum grade of B-.
+Students who received a minimum score of four on the English Literature and Composition AP exam, or a minimum score of six on the English IB exam, are eligible to receive a general credit toward their degree (though not toward a major or minor) following the completion of an English course, not including ENGL 1050 Writing Studio, ENGL 1060 English Composition, ENGL 1070 The Art of Rhetoric and Composition, or creative writing courses (numbered 1200–1299 and 2850–2899), with a minimum grade of B-.
 In order to receive credit for advanced placement work, students must have their scores officially reported to the Office of the Registrar by the end of their sophomore year at Bowdoin.